devluxor/common-sense-guide-to-dsa/README.md

     - A Practical Example [_Nice trick to add every other element of an array to another array_]
     - Wrapping Up

+.

+6. Optimizing for Optimistic Scenarios
+    - Insertion Sort
+    - Insertion Sort Implemented
+    - The Efficiency of Insertion Sort
+    - The Average Case
+    - A Practical Example [_Nice trick to improve the speed of some nested iterations_]
+    - Wrapping Up